angellozanojimenez-bby/ProductCompatibilityAPI/db/neo4j/development/README.txt

 * bin - scripts and other executables
 * conf - server configuration
-* data - database, log, and other variable files
+* data - databases
-* lib - core libraries
+* lib - libraries
 * plugins - user extensions
-* system - super-secret server stuff
+* logs - log files
+* import - location of files for LOAD CSV

 Make it go
 ----------

-For full instructions, see http://neo4j.com/docs/2.1.6/deployment.html
+For full instructions, see http://neo4j.com/docs/operations-manual/current/#deployment

 To get started with Neo4j, let's start the server and take a look at the web interface ...

 1. Open a console and navigate to the install directory.
 2. Start the server:
-   * Windows: use bin\Neo4j.bat
+   * Windows, use: bin\Neo4j.bat
-   * Linux/Mac: use ./bin/neo4j console
+   * Linux/Mac, use: ./bin/neo4j console
 3. In a browser, open http://localhost:7474/
 4. From any REST client or browser, open http://localhost:7474/db/data in order to get a REST starting point, e.g.